EvaRguez/Pandas_starter/README.md

 ## 📧 Contact

-If you have any questions, suggestions, or would like to contribute to this project, please feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, suggestions, or would like to contribute to this project, please feel free to reach out to my [email](mailto:evarodriguezceballos@gmail.com).

 Alternatively, you can connect with me on [LinkedIn](https://www.linkedin.com/in/eva-rodriguez-ceballos-/).

 ---